Valinor13/HeroAnalytics/README.md

 <br />
 <h1 align="center">Hero Analytics</h3>
   <p align="center">
-    Hero Analytics is a powerful new tool to gather insights into consumer preferences through the use of data collected from Virtual Reality.
+    Hero Analytics is a powerful new tool to gather insights into consumer preferences through the use of data collected from Virtual Reality experiences.
   </p>